 The Brandeis in Copenhagen program is a two-course, intensive summer program combining Microeconomic Theory and Behavioral Economics in Copenhagen, Denmark.
 The program is a culturally immersive, experiential learning experience where you will come in direct contact with case studies and current issues in Scandinavian Europe.
 You will study core economic theory and applications in the classroom, listen to speakers on European policy issues and visit places of economic interest, such as businesses, markets, and government institutions.
 Integration between the two courses and the field trips will provide a holistic understanding of economic issues in Scandinavian Europe, as well as a solid grounding in core economic theory.
 Led by Economics Professor Nader Habibi in 2018.

 In collaboration with the Siena Art Institute, the Brandeis in Siena program is a two-course, intensive summer program combining Studio Art and Art History in Siena, Italy.
 The English-taught program is a culturally immersive, experiential learning program where students will come in direct contact with master works of art seminal to the canon of art history and western culture.
 Led by Fine Arts Professor Joseph Wardwell and Art History Professor Jonathan Unglaub [alternating years].
 (Open to non-Brandeis students)

 Brandeis in The Hague

 The Hague is an historic and world-class international center for peace and justice, making it the perfect place for studying international law and human rights issues.
 Led by Legal Studies Professor Gregory Townsend and Professor Melissa Stimell, students will gain a global perspective while interacting with criminal tribunals in The Hague and working on projects that address major global issues.
-Academic coursework is enhanced with frequent visits to the tribunals, workshops, and experiential practicums.
+Academic coursework is enhanced with frequent visits to the tribunals, workshops, and a mock trail competition.
 (Open to non-Brandeis students)